Birth Control Available Through No Drama

 How it Works

-• Can receive shot in upper arm or buttocks
+• Receive shot in upper arm or buttocks

 • Releases hormones to prevent the ovaries from releasing eggs